jlingwall/LegalEnviroment/slides/tortlecture.md

 # Tort Law Lecture

 Due to the number of clips to watch, I created a separate page for this lecture.
+The slides are [here](https://jlingwall.github.io/LegalEnvironment/slides/buslaw_slides_ch07_torts.html#1)

 ## Lecture part 1: Intentional Torts